Our urgent enquiry phone line remains open throughout the festive period, and is available 24 hours a day. Call 0800 471 4689.

 With a pre-paid funeral plan, you fix the cost of the funeral so your family won't need to pay a penny more.
 Anything not included in your plan, like catering and flowers, will need to be paid for separately.

 Pre-paid funeral prices are guaranteed not to change.
 They include many items that are likely needed at the time of need, compared to a funeral today which increase regularly and the start price does not include any possible items that may be required.
+A funeral plan protects you against funeral inflation.

 A pre-paid funeral is a fixed price for the plan you choose, so will never increase.
 The at-need price will go up every year.